-Having your own garden is fun and enjoyable plus you can be sure that you will use the natural fertilizers for your plants to grow.
-Tending to your garden after a stressful day at work can be both therapeutic and great ways to relieve stress.
-Use your own backyard for a vegetable patch, have citrus fruits inside your home or small plant boxes on windowsills.
-You can also adopt or share a plot to your local community garden.
+Having your own garden is fun and enjoyable plus you can be sure that you will use natural fertilizers for your plants to grow.
+Tending to your garden after a stressful day at work can be both therapeutic and a great way to relieve stress.
+Use your own backyard for a vegetable patch, have citrus fruits inside your home, or small plant boxes on windowsills.
+You can also adopt or share a plot with your local community garden.
 Arouse your neighbor’s curiosity and explain to them what eating “green” is!
 You will all benefit from thinking about going green/going organic and will have lots of fun with it too.
 Don’t forget to involve your kids!

 Tip#2-Be a Vegetarian

 Being a vegetarian is one of the best things you can adjust yourself to, to become greener.
 Challenging yourself to be greener and to eat healthier is very amusing and will boost your self-confidence to the roof.
 Don’t want to be a vegetarian?
 Just include more healthy vegetables in your diet instead of the processed foods.
 Diets that have more produce than meat promotes good health, reduce your risks from diseases, they also have less impact on the environment, and most of all it can be easier for your budget.
 Less time in cooking (as fruits and vegetables don’t require long time periods of cooking) can also reduce energy consumption, save water and trees, and of course save money.